MaiJi97/Leetcode/java/239_SlidingWindowMaximum/README.md

 Need to use monotonic deque since we need pop / push from both ends

 递减队列: for each element at index i in the array, we make sure elements are kept in a k element window, and they are monotonically decreasing within the window.
-The first (peekFirst) element in the k element window would be the greatest element corresponding to element at index i.
+The first (peekFirst) element in the k element window would be the greatest element corresponding to element at index i which is the last element in the window.

 <img width="857" alt="Screen Shot 2023-06-20 at 1 14 33 PM" src="https://github.com/MaiJi97/Leetcode/assets/106039830/9fbb5162-f057-45ee-ae51-7196ec862554.png">